Jump to content

 Even though both are writers, both are writing for a purpose, and both believe they can express what needs to be expressed, very few people can do both types of writing well.

 All proposal writing needs to make a point and not simply inform.
-The points made proposal writing involve positioning against everything that will impact the evaluators' decision.
+The points made by proposal writing involve positioning against everything that will impact the evaluators' decision.
 These typically include how the buyer will benefit from the offering, how the proposal relates to the evaluation criteria, and everything that matters to the customer.
 Proposal writers tell a story.
+They also think as much about pursuit strategy as they do the details they are writing about.

 Both technical writers and proposal writers need to anticipate the questions their readers will have.
 However, proposal writers position their answers to put them in the context that gives them the best chance of being selected.